-Di gital OUT Outputs a digital pulse.
+Digital OUT Outputs a digital pulse.
 Also, type a pulse length (in milliseconds) in the Pulse time box.

-E- mail Automatically sends the captured Image , Result , or Video to the recipients defined in Settings > Alarm recipients .
-Se end to FTP Automatically sends the captured Image or Video to the FTP site defined in Settings > Alarm recipients .
-Sa ave to camera Automatically saves the captured Image or Video to the memory of the camera.
-Dι uring alarm Temporarily disables the periodic calibration while the image/video is being captured.
+E-mail Automatically sends the captured Image, Result, or Video to the site defined in Settings > Alarm recipients.

+Send to FTP Automatically sends the captured Image or Video to the FTP ry of the camera.

+Save to camera Automatically saves the captured Image or Video to the memovideo is being captured.

+During alarm Temporarily disables the periodic calibration while the image/